Young Artist (YA)

 YA Majors are required to study with a private teacher of their choice, either at Westminster Conservatory or independently.
 A minimum 45 minute weekly lesson is required and 60 minute lessons are recommended.

 YA curriculum culminates in the Senior Seminar, a course that is custom-designed yearly to meet the particular interests of each senior class.
 Seniors are personally guided throughout their preparations for a solo senior recital that is presented in a Westminster Choir College performance venue.
 The Young Artist Admissions folio accompanies Conservatory and University applications and impressively presents the student’s transcript, a recommendation letter from the Director, and press materials.

 YA Performance Majors follow the Young Artist Performance Curriculum, a progressive course of study which ensures completion of comprehensive repertoire standards.
 They receive performance evaluation at Young Artist Solo Recitals and prepare a solo program for annual evaluation by a panel of Conservatory Faculty.

-YA Instrumental Performance Majors additionally pursue instruction in Chamber Music and Jazz Improvisation and hone their performance skills in four Performance Classes, and two Solo, Chamber, and Jazz Recitals each year.
+YA Instrumental Performance Majors additionally pursue instruction in Chamber Music and Jazz Improvisation and hone their performance skills in four Performance Classes, two Solo and Chamber Recitals, and a Jazz Showcase each year.

 YA Composition Majors additionally pursue instruction in Jazz Improvisation, Orchestration and Arranging, as well as dynamic and personalized composition electives.
 Composition students have the opportunity to perform in Young Artist Solo Recitals and have their compositions featured in a Composition Showcase.
 YA Composition Majors are required to maintain weekly lessons with a Composition Instructor in addition to private instrumental study.
 Composition students submit an annual composition portfolio for review by Conservatory Faculty.